How to get seamless document generation within a comprehensive document management solution

 - Pre-fill from Google Sheet Dropdown Options Bot

 - Pre-fill from AirTable Bot

 - Invoke Salesforce Process Bot

-- Pre-fill from MS Server SQL Dropdown Options Bot
+- Pre-fill from Microsoft Server SQL Dropdown Options Bot

 - Pre-fill Dropdowns from Office 365 Excel Bot

 - Pre-fill from Office 365 Excel Bot